zophiezlan/tsdice/README.md

     * **Movement:** Speed, direction, gravity, and trails.
     * **Interaction:** How particles react to your mouse on hover and click.
     * **Special FX:** Effects like links, rotation, wobble, and collisions.
-* **Share Your Creation:** Generate a unique, compressed link that saves your entire scene configuration.
-Share it with friends or save it for later!
-* **Intensity Scale:** A 1-10 slider to control the overall chaos and complexity of the random effects.
+* **Intensity Scale:** A 1-10 slider to control the overall chaos and intensity of the random effects.
-* **Interactive Toggles:** Fine-tune the scene with dedicated toggles for common settings like theme, cursor particle trails, particle lifespan, and gravity.
+* **Interactive Toggles:** Fine-tune the scene with toggles for common settings like theme, cursor focus, and particle death.
-* **Helpful UI:** Get instant feedback with custom tooltips explaining every control and on-screen notifications for actions like copying a link.
-* **History & Fullscreen:** Step back through your last 20 shuffles with the "Back" button, and enter an immersive, distraction-free view with the fullscreen toggle.
+* **History:** Made a change you don't like?
+The "Back" button lets you step back through your last 20 shuffles.
 * **Responsive Design:** A clean, glassmorphism-style UI that works beautifully on both desktop and mobile.

----

 ## How to Use